ruoxi-wang/PBBFMM3D/README.md

 	Target accuracy; this is used to determine which singular values are kept after the SVD. cutoff.s and cutoff.f are computed using this epsilon.
+* use_chebyshev(int):
+	Label to indicate whether using chebyshev frame or uniform frame.
+	use_chebyshev = 1: chebyshev interplation frame;
+	use_chebyshev = 0: uniform frame.

 Once the tree is created, you can repeat matrix-vector product with different field, source and q(charge).(see **3.2.4**) The code shows an example using LapacianForce kernel: